UnknownPack/GDS1-Final-Project/README.md

 This repo contains the unity project, NOT THE EXECUTABLE!

-Once you extract the project, you HAVE can open the project with the unity editor ver.
+Either Download a Zip file or clone the repo of the project from the 'new-dev-branch'.
+Once you extract or clone the project, you HAVE can open the project with the unity editor ver.
 6000.0.40f1

 Credits: Nestor Batoon Daniel James Martirosov Aidan Watkins Zihan Liu Kynan Abdul